thetribeofdan/laravel_vault/README.md

 ### 🪄 4.
 Transition-First Design

-Unlike other packages that require rigid integration styles or special syntax, this one was designed with **real-world Laravel projects** in mind — allowing teams to migrate without friction.
+Unlike other packages that require rigid integration styles or special syntax, this one was designed with **real-world Laravel projects** in mind — allowing teams to migrate without friction allowing keys to be called using the default Laravel config() mechanism.

 ---